M-1 Global

+History

 M-1 Challenge

 M-1 Challenge is a competition organized with a series of events held in many places around the world.
 The events are broadcast in over 100 countries, mainly Russia, Europe and the FSU countries.

 M-1 Selection

 The M-1 Selection is a MMA competition where the next generation of fighters are given the opportunity to showcase their skills on the world stage with fighters being eliminated after only one loss; victory will advance the winning fighters throughout the tournament and earn them a trip to the championship event where they will compete for a “M-1 Selection” title.